lisazevedo/gitops/README.md

 This repository serves as the single source of truth for deploying a simple Node.js "Hello World" application onto a Kubernetes cluster using GitOps principles.

 ## 🚀 Project Overview
 The primary goal of this project is to demonstrate a modern DevOps workflow where the application's desired state in the cluster is declaratively defined and version-controlled in Git.
-A GitOps operator (like Argo CD or Flux) running in the cluster automatically syncs the state defined in this repository.
+A GitOps operator (like Argo CD) running in the cluster automatically syncs the state defined in this repository.

 ## Repositories
 This project is split into two distinct repositories: